denialpan/s4-shadowplay/README.md

 - Server-side and middleware authentication for pages and api routes
 - ~~decently presentable layout, but still needs work~~

-95% of UI components are from [shadcn](https://ui.shadcn.com/), great work from them.
+95% of UI components are from [shadcn](https://ui.shadcn.com/), great work from them, makes this project infinitely easier UI wise, especially for mobile view.

 ## Getting Started